AlexiyOrlov/k-turrets/README.md

-# This is a...
+# This is a Minecraft mod

-Minecraft Forge mod which adds several turrets and combat drones.
+It adds several turrets and combat drones.
 All turrets are configurable.
-Turrets and drones by default shoot at hostile mobs.
+Turrets and drones by default shoot at unfriendly mobs.